starga2er777/SUSTech_CS324/assignment2/report.md

 The second assignment of *CS 324 Deep Learning* includes three major parts.

-The part I is about getting started with PyTorch.
-PyTorch is a machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
-Through Part I, one can enhance their understanding in using PyTorch to build

 ## Methodology & Result Analysis

 ### Part I PyTorch MLP